22 Simple Ways to Be a Responsible Tourist

 Some travelers are upset by the tourist tax, but I’d argue that it’s fair that locals maximize their income by setting prices based on what a buyer can actually afford.

-19. Be Mindful of What You Share
+22. Be Mindful of What You Share

 The way you post to social media, or even talk about your trip with family or friends is worth thinking about if you’d like to be a responsible tourist.
-Often, it’s easy to fall into using subtly demeaning language, or to accidentally perpetuate stereotypes.
+Often, it’s easy to fall into using subtly problematic language, or to accidentally perpetuate stereotypes.

 Put some thought into how you are representing the place and culture that you visit.
-In some cases, what you post to Instagram or other social media will shape another person’s only perception of that destination.
+In some cases, what you post to Instagram or other social media will shape another person’s only perception of that place.
 It’s always best to keep in mind the language and imagery used, and highlight the good in a place.

 I think it’s important to acknowledge that this list of ways to be a responsible tourist will continue to grow and evolve.
 I am not a perfect tourist, and I actually doubt I ever will be.
 But the more that I travel, the more I am learning about how to be respectful to not just the planet, but other cultures and other people.